Learn Through Play

 This cultural habit of chronic overworking is detrimental to our health because we are asking our bodies to run counter to our physiology, which is grounded in ultradian rhythms, the 90- to 120-minute cycles during which our bodies slowly move from a high-energy state into a physiological trough where our bodies demand recovery.

-Without intermittent breaks for renewal, we blatantly disregard what science tells us about how our bodies function, on rhythms of peaks and valleys, which is compromising not only our health, but also the quality of what we get done.
-Our companies suffer, too: when we are overspent mentally, physically, and emotionally, we are less engaged, more distracted, more likely to leave our jobs or spend more on health care costs.
+Without intermittent breaks for renewal, we blatantly disregard what science tells us about how our bodies function, in rhythms of peaks and valleys, which compromises not only our health, but also the quality of our work.
+Our companies suffer, too: when we are overspent mentally, physically, and emotionally, we are less engaged, more distracted, and more likely to leave our jobs or spend more on health care costs.

 Cycles of Productivity

-Turns out, what the most productive 10% of users of this app share is their discipline to take effective breaks.
-In particular, the most productive work for 52 minutes at a time, followed by a 17 minute break.
-(Similar to the Pomodoro Technique).
-This 52 on – 17 off rule of thumb refreshes our attention span and invigorates our bodies.
+Turns out, what the most productive 10% of users share is their discipline to take effective breaks.
+In particular, the most productive people worked for 52 minutes at a time, followed by a 17-minute break (similar to the Pomodoro Technique).
+This 52 on 17 off rule refreshes our attention span and invigorates our bodies.
 As much as we want to be on 100% of the time, it’s just not humanly possible.

-The key is to not to work harder, but to work smarter – by fueling your day with intentional time to recharge.
+The key is not to work harder, but to work smarter—by fueling your day with intentional time to recharge.

 How to best recover